PawseySC/singularity-containers/_episodes/08-gui-rstudio.md

 Note the `-c` flag for `singularity exec`, used to avoid sharing directories such as `/tmp` with the host, and thus to better clean up the session upon exit.
 If everything is fine, no output will be printed.

-Now, open your web browser, and type as URL <Singularity machine IP Address>:8787.
+Now, open your web browser, and type as URL `<Singularity machine IP Address>:8787`.
 Use `$USER` and `$PASSWORD` as printed by the commands above to fill the credential fields.
 Then we can use RStudio!